AlirezaNoorizadeh/AlirezaNoorizadeh/README.md

 • Member of the Computer Scientific Association of the University of Science and Culture

 ### Diploma:
-•	Graduated from Mandagh Alborz High School
+•	Graduated from Mandegar Alborz High School

 •	GPA = 19.70